alessandraCo/pokerhands/README.md

 cards.
 - **Straight flush**: 5 cards of the same suit with consecutive values.
 Ranked by the highest card in the hand.
+---
+### how to run the project
+- open the terminal and type `npm start`
+- it will open the browser with the running app